Love of Kill

 Love of Kill (殺し愛, Koroshi Ai) is a Japanese manga series written and illustrated by Fe.
-It has been serialized in Media Factory's shōjo manga magazine Monthly Comic Gene since October 2015.
+It was serialized in Media Factory's shōjo manga magazine Monthly Comic Gene from October 2015 to January 2023.
 The manga is licensed in North America by Yen Press.
 An anime television series adaptation by Platinum Vision aired from January to March 2022.

 Plot

 During one of her bounty hunter missions, Chateau Dankworth comes across Song Ryang-ha, a professional hitman, who begins stalking and brokering her information in exchange for a date.
 Though reluctant, Chateau complies yet refuses to open up to him.
 Despite this, Ryang-ha continues to save her when she is under attack and seems to know her past.

 After Chateau and Ryang-ha both become targeted by Donald Bachmann, the two are forced to confront their common past: Chateau is the daughter of the heir to the Nobel family, a lineage of French aristocrats, who becomes targeted by Nelson Nobel, her father's stepbrother.
 The real Song Ryang-ha was ordered to escort her to safety, but she accidentally inflicts a fatal gunshot wound on him out of fear; meanwhile, the current Ryang-ha, a nameless victim of child trafficking saved by the real Ryang-ha, adopts his name after the latter dies.